-The sequences of various steps in planning are in such a way that they lead to the translation of an idea into action by reaching to the state of establishing of sequences of activities.
-Each stage contributes to plan formulation in the following ways:
+The steps in the planning process are such that they lead to the translation of an idea into action by reaching to the state of establishing of sequences of activities.
+Each stage contributes to planning process in the following ways:

 1. Perception of Opportunities

 Perception of opportunities is not strictly a planning process.
 However, this awareness is very important for planning process be-cause it leads to formulation of plans by providing clue whether opportunities exist for taking up particular plans.
 From this point of view, it can be considered are the beginning of planning process.
 Perception of opportunities includes a preliminary look at possible opportunities and the ability to see them clearly and completely, a knowledge of where the organization stands in the light of its strengths and weaknesses, an understanding of why the organization wants to solve uncertainties, and a vision of what it expects to gain.